rust-lang/rust-wiki-backup/Proposal-for-linked-task-failure.md

     do task::task().in_group(g).spawn { ... }
     do task::task().in_group(g).spawn { ... }

-## Taskgroup tree and failure propagation.
+## Taskgroup tree and failure propagation

 Spawning parented tasks results in a task tree much like that of the UNIX process model.
 Failure propagates downwards; if task A parents B which parents C, and A fails, both B and C will be killed.